philocalyst/fweh/README.md

 *   `-o, --output <output_path>`: Specifies the output filename.
     *   Default: `output.png`
     *   Example: `-o ./processed/my_image.png`
-*   `-s, --scale <percentage>`: Scales the input image within the frame. `100.0` means the image touches the edges of its allocated space before padding for aspect ratio.
+*   `-s, --scale <percentage>`: Scales the input image within the fweh. `100.0` means the image touches the edges of its allocated space before padding for aspect ratio.
     *   Default: `110.0` (which means the background will be visible around the image, effectively scaling the image down to fit within `100/110 %` of the space)
     *   Example: `--scale 90.0`
 *   `-b, --background <type:value>`: Sets the background.